nevrome/mobest/docs/advanced.md

 # Advanced features of the mobest package

+`mobest::locate` uses the spatiotemporal interpolation to calculate a similarity probability between a set of "search" samples and an interpolation field.
+It requires the necessary reference sample input to perform the interpolation, which internally employs `mobest::create_model_grid` and `mobest::run_model_grid`.
+The search then yields a similarity probability value for each grid cell and for each search sample in an object of class `mobest_locateoverview`.
+These probabilities are normalized for each search sample and grid (with the default `normalize = TRUE`).

 ## Spatiotemporal interpolation permutations in a model grid

 The spatiotemporal interpolation workflow consists of the creation of a list of models and then subsequently running each element in this list to construct different ancestry fields.
 The actual interpolation is done in a function `mobest:::interpolate`, which has a minimal interface and is therefore kept internal.